sstacha/uweb-install/README.md

 NOTE: don't forget to set your bash profile with
 - add to profile: if which pyenv-virtualenv-init > /dev/null; then eval "$(pyenv virtualenv-init -)"; fi

-install latest 3.x version of python pyenv install 3.6.2
+INSTALL latest 3.x version of python pyenv install 3.6.2

 SET GLOBAL ENV FOR TERMINAL IF NOT OVERRIDDEN